 Figure 1: (Top Left) Avid enhancement in the basilar cisterns is typical for granulomatous infections such as TB but may also mimic leptomeningeal metastases.
 The subcortical enhancing tuberculoma (top right) with surrounding FLAIR-hyperintense edema (bottom left) demonstrates no restricted diffusion (bottom right) and would also be more suspicious for metastasis if not for the typical concomitant basilar distribution of infection.

 - Caused by Mycobacterium tuberculosis

-- 10% of patients with tuberculosis have CNS involvement
+- 10% of patients with tuberculosis (TB) have CNS involvement

-- Hematogenous spread from primary lung involvement is most common, though direct extension can occur as well
+- Hematogenous spread from primary lung involvement is most common, although direct extension can also occur

 - Most commonly secondary to hematogenous spread from a pulmonary source

 - Highly variable, ranging from meningitis to coma